abdulmunimjemal/AAU-Chatbot/README.md

 # AAU Chatbot

-AAU Chatbot is a chatbot application powered by natural language processing and machine learning.
+AAU Chatbot (Abebech) is a chatbot application powered by natural language processing and machine learning.
 It provides a simple and intuitive interface for users to interact with a chatbot that can understand and respond to their queries.

 ## Overview